AML: HMRC flexes enforcement muscle to the tune of £7.8 million

 It is understood that it is impossible to obtain a travel ban in respect of these children to prevent them leaving the UAE.

 Fortunately, however, there are a number of routes available for parents to establish a claim in the courts of England and Wales despite the fact that they are living in the UAE, including:

 Orders that can be made by an English Court in respect of children living abroad and who are born outside of marriage

 The following list of possible Orders is not an exhaustive list and all decisions made by an English court would be based on a full welfare analysis of what is in the child’s best interest:

 English Court Orders are not enforceable in the UAE.
 Before embarking on any of the options mentioned in this blog, consideration must first be the connection that the parent against whom the Order is being made has with England and Wales.
 Of particular importance might be whether that parent has assets, income, family and/or a need to travel to England and Wales now or in the future.
 A parent facing an Order made in this country would have to make a decision, before failing to comply with it, whether to become permanently exiled and/or face severe sanctions (possibly imprisonment or the sequestration of assets) for that failure.

-If you should have any questions about the issues raised in this blog, please contact Michael Rowlands, who regularly visits and represents families living in the UAE in respect of English law, or a member of our family team.
+If you should have any questions about the issues raised in this blog, please contact a member of our team of family and divorce solicitors.